 Class attendance via web-based technologies is a requirement of this degree program.
 Class attendance and participation are academic matters.
-A student must attend each collaborative session from the time it begins until the time it concludes.
+A student must attend each collaborative session from the time is begins until the time it concludes.
 Absences and submission of late work result in academic penalties.
-In extraordinary circumstances a professor may excuse a student who has a documented need for an absence; the student will be required to submit makeup work for the class(es) missed.
+In extraordinary circumstances a professor may excuse a student who has a documented need for an absence.